 Unpacking the 201 Trade Case

 The first 2.5 gigawatts of foreign-imported solar cells will be excluded from the tariff, giving unprepared companies relying on foreign imported solar cells more breathing room than expected.
-To give you an idea of how much 2.5 gigawatts actually is, that’s roughly 5 percent of all solar modules installed in America in the third quarter of 2017; a significant figure to say the least.
+Let me give you an idea of how much 2.5 gigawatts actually is.
+It’s roughly 5 percent of all solar modules installed in America in the third quarter of 2017; a significant figure to say the least.